pgdogdev/helm-ee/README.md

 ### Ingress

 The PgDog control plane has a web dashboard.
 It can be accessed through the Ingress or HTTPRoute the chart creates.
-The chart supports 4 modes:
+The chart supports 4 presets (called modes):

 - Nginx
 - AWS ALB
 - Gateway API
 - Default

 Nginx and AWS ALB are Ingress-based presets with set annotations that should work for most deployments.
-Gateway API renders an HTTPRoute instead of an Ingress — use it when traffic enters through a Gateway controller.
+Gateway API renders an HTTPRoute instead of an Ingress; use it when traffic enters through a Gateway controller.
 The Default mode allows the user to configure all Ingress options (class, annotations, etc.).

 The mode is selected by `ingress.mode`.
 In `nginx`, `aws`, and `default` modes, the chart renders exactly one Ingress, whose rule always routes `/` to the control Service on port 80.
 In `gateway` mode, the chart renders an HTTPRoute instead.
 Only one of these resources is created per install.